ArctosDB/documentation-wiki/_documentation/users.markdown

 Once a user has an account and an agent name type of “login,” do not attempt to delete or alter the account or the login agent name.
 Additionally, do not revoke collection access roles from a former user.
 To revoke a user’s permissions, simply click the “lock account” link from manage users (not manage agents).

 User accounts automatically lock after 6 months of inactivity.

+Users without an email address in their Agent records will be automatically locked.

 Users whose accounts have been locked will not be able to log into Arctos, and must create a new (public) account if they wish to access Arctos.